Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Introduction

 To this end, we introduce \textit{CoRe heads} (Contrastive Retrieval heads), a subset of attention heads specialized for document re-ranking.
 Leveraging CoRe heads yields a state-of-the-art list-wise re-ranker that improves accuracy while simultaneously reducing computational and memory overhead, making the approach practical for real-world retrieval systems.
 Our contributions are threefold:

 \begin{itemize} \item We propose a contrastive scoring metric that identifies CoRe heads by rewarding attention directed towards relevant documents while penalizing attention to irrelevant ones.
-In contrast to prior retrieval-head methods that consider only absolute attention to a single document, our approach explicitly models relative ranking, resulting in stronger re-ranking accuracy. \item We demonstrate that CoRe heads identified using a small subset of the Natural Questions (NQ) dataset generalize across the BEIR benchmark \citep{thakur2beir} and even across languages in the MLDR benchmark \citep{chen2024bge}.
-Attention-based re-rankers using CoRe heads consistently outperform strong baselines, achieving state-of-the-art list-wise re-ranker performance. \item We observe that top-scoring CoRe heads are primarily concentrated in the middle transformers layers.
+In contrast to prior retrieval-head methods that consider only absolute attention to a single document, our approach explicitly models relative ranking, resulting in stronger re-ranking accuracy. \item We demonstrate that CoRe heads identified using a small subset of the Natural Questions (NQ) dataset generalize across the BEIR benchmark \citep{thakur2beir} and even across multi-hop tasks, cross-lingual datasets and long context settings.
+Attention-based re-rankers using CoRe heads consistently outperform strong baselines, achieving state-of-the-art list-wise re-ranker performance. \item We are the first to investigate layer pruning in attention-based re-rankers.
+We observe that top-scoring CoRe heads are primarily concentrated in the middle transformers layers.
 Exploiting this insight, we show that pruning most final layers incurs negligible loss in re-ranking accuracy, while reducing memory usage by $40\%$ and inference latency by $20\%$.
 This highlights the efficiency of CoRe heads for real-world retrieval systems. \end{itemize}